+Physics impacts our everyday lives - from mobile phones to musical instruments, to nuclear power stations generating electricity.
 This is an academic course that develops the skills of physics that are required to enable a student to succeed in the NCEA Level 3 Physics course.
-Physics is the science that has an impact on all our lives ranging from mobile phones we use daily to nuclear power stations that generate electricity.
-Physics uses mathematics as an important tool and will build their skills in problem solving and communicating ideas.
-Main topics taught in this course includes mechanics, waves, electricity, and atomic and nuclear physics.
-This course lead towards engineering, medicine, veterinary science and for those who are interested in careers as pilots, medical laboratory assistants and electricians.
+Physics uses mathematics as an important tool and will build skills in problem solving and communicating ideas.
+Main topics taught in this course include mechanics, electricity, and atomic and nuclear physics.
+This course leads towards engineering, medicine, veterinary science and for those who are interested in careers as pilots, medical laboratory assistants and electricians.

-Number Title Internal/ External Credits AS 91168 Carry out a practical physics investigation that leads to a non-linear mathematical relationship I 4 AS 91170 Demonstrate an understanding of waves (optional) E 4 AS 91171 Demonstrate an understanding of mechanics E 6 AS 91172 Demonstrate understanding of atomic and nuclear physics 1 3 AS 91173 Demonstrate an understanding of electricity and magnetism E 6
+Number Title Internal/ External Credits AS 91168 Carry out a practical physics investigation that leads to a non-linear mathematical relationship 1 4 AS 91170 Demonstrate an understanding of waves (optional) E 4 AS 91171 Demonstrate an understanding of mechanics Е 6 AS 91172 Demonstrate understanding of atomic and nuclear physics 1 3 AS 91173 Demonstrate an understanding of electricity and magnetism Е 6